Report card: Bob Condotta grades the Seahawks’ regular season, hands out awards

 PK Jason Myers/P Michael Dickson

-I went back and forth honoring these two during the quarterly reports, and ultimately can’t just pick one.
-Myers is 47 of 52 on field-goal attempts in his two seasons with Seattle, a percentage of 90.4 that is best in team history — and he set a team record this season with a 61-yarder against the Rams.
-Dickson, meanwhile, led the NFL with 32 punts downed inside the 20-yard line with a gross average of 49.6 that was second in the NFL.
-And yes, this means I’m leaving off the two Seattle special-teamers who made the Pro Bowl — snapper Tyler Ott and Nick Bellore.
+I went back and forth honoring these two during the quarterly reports and couldn’t just pick one.
+Myers is 47 of 52 on field-goal attempts in his two seasons in Seattle, a percentage of 90.4 that is best in team history — and he set a team record this season with a 61-yarder against the Rams.
+Dickson led the NFL with 32 punts downed inside the 20-yard line with a gross average of 49.6 that was second in the NFL.
+And yes, this means I’m leaving off the two Seahawks special-teamers who made the Pro Bowl — snapper Tyler Ott and Nick Bellore.

 MOST UNDERRATED PLAYER